33 Health Mistakes Women Make In their 50s

 Picking Up a New Sport

-When you are younger, your body is much more prepared for physical activities than when you are over 50.
-"If you go zero to 100 and start running and never ran or start playing tennis and never played, that can lead to injuries," says Leigh Hanke, MD, a Yale Medicine physical medicine and rehabilitation specialist in the Department of Orthopedics.
+When you are in your 20s and 30s, your athletic abilities are much more extensive than after 50.
+Therefore, your body isn't going to respond to new movements and physical activity the same way, explains Leigh Hanke, MD, a Yale Medicine physical medicine and rehabilitation specialist.
+"If you go zero to 100 and start running and never ran or started playing tennis and never played, that can lead to injuries," she explains.
 "Most people need some preparation before starting something new or getting back into a sport or to the gym.
-If you're joining a spin class or ballet barre class at the gym for the first time and you try to keep up, you may be pushing yourself too hard."
+If you're joining a spin class or ballet barre class at the gym for the first time, for example, and try to keep up, you may be pushing yourself too hard."

 Avoiding Core Work